Should Germany's ban on egg donation be lifted? | DW | 01.02.2020

 "Critics are, in fact, offering the best arguments for legalization," she told DW.
 "At the moment, we're pushing all the people who want to claim such a service abroad, where there are only commercial options."

-"Of course no one has the right to interfere with anyone else's body," she added, "but if someone decides autonomously to donate egg cells or to be a surrogate mother, I don't think that argument holds."
+"Of course no one has the right to interfere with anyone else's body," she added, "but if someone decides autonomously to donate egg cells or to be a surrogate mother, I think that argument no longer applies."

 Allow an honest debate